gliese581gg/YOLO_tensorflow/README.md

 This is tensorflow implementation of the YOLO:Real-Time Object Detection

-It can only do predictions using pretrained YOLO_small network for now.
+It can only do predictions using pretrained YOLO_small & YOLO_tiny network for now.

 I'm gonna support training later.